Roku is a company that creates streaming devices that allow you to consume content, such as games or movies, via the internet.

 Over the past few years, The Roku Channel has grown to become one of the company’s main revenue drivers.

 Roku, furthermore, continues to invest heavily into serving users with the best ads possible (and thus maximizing returns for its advertising partners).
+In that regard. it competes against the likes of Pluto TV and Tubi TV for advertising dollars.

 To that extent, the company launched OneView in May 2020, a platform for advertisers to monitor their performance.
 OneView is based on the dataxu platform, which Roku acquired for $150 million in 2019.